Is hand grind better than grinder weed?

 A major drawback of this method is that it can cause some of the trichomes to fall off your bud and stick to your fingers.

-Another method that is a little less “hands on” involves using a pair of scissors to cut your bud into smaller pieces.
-Once again, you’ll want to use a rolling tray, a clean plate, or even a glass, to catch your cut up bud.
+Another method that is a little less “hands-on” involves using a pair of scissors to cut your bud into smaller pieces.
+Once again, you’ll want to use a rolling tray, a clean plate, or even a glass, to catch your cut-up bud.

 Some people say that using a coffee grinder can be a suitable way to grind your weed.
 Sure, this could be helpful if you have large amounts of weed you need to grind at once.
-However, using a coffee grinder could leave you with too fine of a consistency.
+However, using a coffee grinder could leave you with too fine a consistency.
 It can also cause the trichomes in your bud to fall off and get lost in your coffee grinder.

 If you decide to use a coffee grinder, just make sure to give your grinder a good cleaning ahead of time so you can avoid mixing coffee with your cannabis.
 With that said, if the idea of mixing coffee and cannabis intrigues you, make sure to check out our past blog post on just that topic.